 With the season being just around the corner, I’d really like to get something to film with.
+Maybe I should add a camera to my list of best snowboarding gifts for him!
 The question is: should I go with a Hard Disk Drive (HDD) camcorder, or stick with MiniDV?
 Just in case anyone doesn’t know, with a HDD camcorder the data is written straight to a disk, so there are no “tapes” involved.
 MiniDV tapes are those small tapes that the vast majority of digital camcorders use.

 I found this quick comparison on a forum:

 In terms of pros and cons of HDD camcorder vs. miniDV (tape):

 - Pro: Can shoot for hours without need to change tape.